exoscale/tools.project/doc/target/deploy.md

 ### Additional project configuration

-- `:exoscale.project/remote-deploy?`: Remote deploys are not attempted when set to `false`.
-Defaults to `true
+- `:exoscale.project/deploy?`: must be set to true for a deploy task to target a module or the root
 - `:slipset.deps-deploy/exec-args`: Exec arguments for [deps-deploy](https://github.com/slipset/deps-deploy).

 Note that by default if pushing to object storage, an Exoscale SOS bucket is assumed.